Thermal expansion valve: Theory of operation

 A thermal expansion valve is a key element to a heat pump; this is the cycle that makes air conditioning, or air cooling, possible.
 A basic refrigeration cycle consists of four major elements: a compressor, a condenser, a metering device and an evaporator.
 As a refrigerant passes through a circuit containing these four elements, air conditioning occurs.

 The cycle starts when refrigerant enters the compressor in a low-pressure, moderate-temperature, gaseous form.
 The refrigerant is compressed by the compressor to a high-pressure and high-temperature gaseous state.
 The high-pressure and high-temperature gas then enters the condenser.
 The condenser cools the high-pressure and high-temperature gas allowing it to condense to a high-pressure liquid by transferring heat to a lower temperature medium, usually ambient air.

-In order to produce a cooling effect from the higher pressure liquid, the flow of refrigerant entering the evaporator is restricted by the expansion valve, reducing the pressure and allowing isenthalpic expansion back into the vapor phase to take place at a lower temperature.
-A TXV type expansion device has a sensing bulb that's filled with a liquid whose thermodynamic properties are similar to those of the refrigerant.
+In order to produce a cooling effect from the higher pressure liquid, the flow of refrigerant entering the evaporator is restricted by the expansion valve, reducing the pressure and allowing isenthalpic expansion back into the vapor phase to take place, which absorbs heat and results in cooling.

+A TXV type expansion device has a sensing bulb that is filled with a liquid whose thermodynamic properties are similar to those of the refrigerant.
 This bulb is thermally connected to the output of the evaporator so that the temperature of the refrigerant that leaves the evaporator can be sensed.
-The gas pressure in the sensing bulb provides the force to open the TXV, therefore dynamically adjusting the flow of refrigerant inside the evaporator and, as a result, the superheat that's acquired by the refrigerant that exits the evaporator.
+The gas pressure in the sensing bulb provides the force to open the TXV, and as the temperature drops this force will decrease, therefore dynamically adjusting the flow of refrigerant into the evaporator.

 The superheat is the excess temperature of the vapor above its boiling point at the evaporating pressure.
-No superheat indicates that the refrigerant is not being fully vaporized within the evaporator and liquid may end up recirculated to the compressor.
-On the other hand, excessive superheat indicates that there is insufficient refrigerant flowing through the evaporator coil, and thus a large portion of it does not contain any liquid refrigerant to evaporate and is not providing significant cooling in that portion.
-Therefore, by regulating the superheat to a small value, typically only a few °C, the heat transfer of the evaporator will be near optimal, without excess saturated refrigerant being returned to the compressor.
+No superheat indicates that the refrigerant is not being fully vaporized within the evaporator and liquid may end up recirculated to the compressor which is inefficient and can cause damage.
+On the other hand, excessive superheat indicates that there is insufficient refrigerant flowing through the evaporator coil, and thus a significant portion toward the end is not providing cooling.
+Therefore, by regulating the superheat to a small value, typically only a few °C, the heat transfer of the evaporator will be near optimal, without excess liquid refrigerant being returned to the compressor.

+In order to provide an appropriate superheat, a spring force is often applied in the direction that would close the valve, meaning that the valve will close when the bulb is at a lower temperature than the refrigerant is evaporating at.
+Spring-type valves may be fixed, or adjustable, although other methods to ensure a superheat also exist, such as the sensing bulb having a different vapor composition to the rest of the system.

 Some thermal expansion valves are also specifically designed to ensure that a certain minimum flow of refrigerant can always flow through the system, while others can also be designed to control the evaporator's pressure so that it never rises above a maximum value.